mere-z/landing-page/README.md

-This is an attempt to replicate a provided website design using HTML and css.
+This is an attempt to replicate a provided website design (as a part of The Odin Project) using HTML and css.

 https://mere-z.github.io/landing-page/